Sole trader insurance Sole trader insurance

 On top of running the show yourself, being personally liable for a business can be daunting.
 But having the right insurance in place can put your mind at ease, especially if something were to go wrong.

-Getting complete cover that's tailored to your business could provide invaluable financial and legal protection if an accident or incident happened.
-You'll also get access to helpful claims and customer success teams who are always on hand to answer your questions.
+Getting cover that's tailored to your business could provide invaluable financial and legal protection if an accident or incident happened.

 • Choose from £1m, £2m or £5m of public liability cover